 Believe it or not, you can overclock a monitor even if you’re on a laptop with one of Intel’s integrated graphics cards!
 To overclock one of these cards, first open the Intel HD Graphics Control Panel.
-From there, select Display, then Custom Resolutions.
-Make sure you’re under the Add tab, then enter your resolution and desired refresh rate.
+From there, select Display, and then Custom Resolutions.
+Make sure you’re under the Add tab, lastly enter your resolution and desired refresh rate.

 Things To Know About Overclocking

 After you’ve chosen your overclocked settings on your monitor, you’ll need to reboot the computer for the changes to fully take effect.
-However, you’re not done yet!
+However, you’re not quite done yet!
 Sometimes, your computer will accept new overclock settings that it can’t handle, and this can result in screen tearing, black screens, or other errors.

 It’s also important to note that overclocking your monitor is always done at your own risk.
 While monitor overclocking is almost always harmless, there is no guarantee that it will not shorten the life of your monitor or cause other issues in the long run.
 Most monitors can handle a bit of overclocking, but there is always the risk of complications, even if that risk is minimal.